Thursday, November 21, 2024

 “The thing that is so unique about Siskiyou as a whole and the thing we’re seeing here is that despite the lack of resources, despite the distrust, the community is showing up,” she explains.

 SOAR draws on art, culture and traditional practices to build a bridge with migrant communities who might otherwise feel alienated by social services like public health.
-Camilla’s team recently paired with promotoras, community health workers and local artists for a community health workshop – the last of four organized by SOAR in Tulelake – focused on maternal and mental health, and community/family relationships.
+Camila’s team recently paired with promotoras, community health workers and local artists for a community health workshop – the last of four organized by SOAR in Tulelake – focused on maternal and mental health, and community/family relationships.

 ‘Relationships & trust’